-As you build your business and begin to bring in other employees and managers, you should consider a few key points about each candidate.
+As you build your business and begin to bring in other employees and leaders, you should consider a few key points about each candidate.

-Since you will not likely have much money to pay management team members prior to funding, you and your co-founders must rely on the following to recruit key members of the management team:
+Since you will not likely have much money to pay leadership team members prior to funding, you and your co-founders must rely on the following to recruit key members of the leadership team:

 This may provide a significant challenge for a team that is comprised solely of academic, research or other largely technically-oriented teams.
 If you cannot attract a business resource to join your venture, you likely do not have a solid business model for your technology.